Scientific Underpinnings for Phonics Programs

 Cunningham, A. E., Stanovich, K. E & Wilson, M. 1990.
 Cognitive variation in adult college students differing in reading abilities In: T. Carr & B. A. Levy (eds.), Reading and its development: Component skills approaches (pp. 129-159).
 San Diego: Academic Press.

 Ehri, L. 2004.
 Teaching phonemic awareness and phonics.
 In P. McCardle and V. Chhabra (Eds.), The Voice of Evidence in Reading Research.
 153-186.
-Baltimore, Md.: Brookes Publishing.
+Baltimore: Brookes Publishing.

 Ehri, C. E. 2001A.
 National reading panels meta-analysis.
 Reading Research Quarterly.
 36, 3.

 Ehri, L. C. et. al. 2001B.
-Sytematic phonics instruction helps students learn to read: Evidence from the National Reading Panel’s meta-analysis.
+Systematic phonics instruction helps students learn to read: Evidence from the National Reading Panel’s meta-analysis.
 Review of Educational Research, 71, 393-447.

 Ehri, L.C., et. al. 2001C.
 Phonemic awareness instruction helps children learn to read: Evidence from the National Reading Panel’s meta-analysis.
 Reading Research Quarterly, 36, 250-287.